dangieschen/videosdk-ui-toolkit-ios-sample/README.md

 ### Swift Package Manager and Cocoapod

 You can also add the framework using the Swift Package Manager or Cocoapod using our GitHub link: https://github.com/zoom/videosdk-ui-toolkit-ios.
+Do take note that there are 4 branches available and the details are as followed:
+- main: SPM with all features
+- essential: SPM with all features except for Virtual Background and Screen Share
+- cocoapod: Cocoapod with all features
+- cocoapod-essential: Cocoapod with all features except for Virtual Background and Screen Share

 ## Need help?